yetanalytics/lrsql/doc/startup.md

 ## Startup instructions

-1. [Install Java 11 or higher](https://java.com/en/download/help/download_options.html) if not installed already.

-2. Download and unzip the SQL LRS package and place it in your favorite directory.
+1. Download and unzip the SQL LRS package and place it in your favorite directory.

-3. In order to support HTTPS, you should either generate a Java Keystore file or PEM files in order to establish a certificate chain.
+2. In order to support HTTPS, you should either generate a Java Keystore file or PEM files in order to establish a certificate chain.
 More details can be found [here](https.md).

-4. Set configuration variables.
+3. Set configuration variables.
 Config vars can be set in `lrsql.json` or as environment variables; the following should be set:
 - `adminUserDefault` and `adminPassDefault` MUST be set in order to create an initial admin account.
 - `httpHost` should be set to the domain you are running your webserver on; likewise for `httpPort` and `httpsPort` (which by default is `8080` and `8443`, respectively).
 - Likewise, `authorityUrl` should be set to a custom domain in order to uniquely identify Statements inserted into your LRS.